 - Explicit memory (declarative memory) is the repository of consciously remembered facts.

-- Episodic memory contains memories of our life events.
+- Episodic memory contains memories of our life events, our experiences.

 - Semantic memory is store of our learned facts, concepts, theories, etc.